Skip to main content

 Where Are the Strongest Signals?

-The clearest signals are in NFIB sentiment data, Federal Reserve small-business credit outcomes, SBA lending totals, and U.S. Chamber operator surveys.
+The clearest signals are in NFIB sentiment data, Federal Reserve small-business credit outcomes, U.S. Chamber operator surveys, and inflation updates.

 Why Does This Matter for Capital Allocation?